 2. ibid. p 5.

 1714 - A Funeral Sermon Occasioned by the Death of the Reverend Mr. William Collins, Late Minister of the Gospel in London; Who died the 30th of October, 1702.
-Preach by John Piggott and part of a book, Eleven Sermons Preach’d Upon Special Occasions (London: John Darby, 1714).
+Preach by John Piggott and part of a book, Eleven Sermons Preach’d Upon Special Occasions (London: John Darby, 1714), pp 242-286.

-William Collins was the Pastor of the Petty France church.
-He one of the men to subscribed to the Second London Baptist Confession of Faith at the General Assembly in 1689.
+William Collins was a Pastor of the Petty France Church, in Lodon.
+He was one of the men to subscribed to the Second London Baptist Confession of Faith at the General Assembly in 1689.
 He is believed to be one of the be co-editor (along with Nehemiah Coxe) of the Confession of Faith.

 Download PDF EPUB MOBI AZW3